pcjunger/get-season/README.md

 # get-season
-simple R script to obtain season based on coordinates and dates
+R functions to obtain season based on coordinates and dates in the northern and southern hemisphere